circleci/circleci-docs/jekyll/_docs/enterprise/docker-install.md

 Notable differences compared to our [Advanced LXC Installation]({{site.baseurl}}/enterprise/on-prem/) are:

 * We default to using Ubuntu Trusty container image which is documented at https://circleci.com/docs/build-image-trusty/
-* The container image is fetched from DockerHub.
+* The container image is always fetched from DockerHub.
 Launching new builders will be much slower depending on your connection to DockerHub.
-Ubuntu Trusty images are much faster to download, as they are downloaded from the closest AWS S3 region
 * Using Docker within builds isn't currently supported without sharing a [Docker Socket]({{site.baseurl}}/enterprise/config/#sharing-docker-socket-with-docker-based-install)
 * No second volume is required.
 * By default, specific CPUs are not tied to specific build containers.